PowerShell/SqlServerDsc/README.md

 * Fixes in xSQLServerConfiguration
   - Added support for clustered SQL instances
   - BREAKING CHANGE: Updated parameters to align with other resources (SQLServer / SQLInstanceName)
-* Added tests for resources
+  - Added pester tests
-  - xSQLServerConfiguration
+  - Change Get-WmiObject to Get-CimInstance and Get-CimAssociatedInstance in Resource and associated pester file.
 * Fixes in xSQLAOGroupJoin
   - Availability Group name now appears in the error message for a failed Availability Group join attempt.
 * Fixes in xSQLServerRole